ts: improve coverage of Tcl ext library on OSX

 Please note that Modules project has a Code of conduct.
 It ensures a respectful and inclusive environment for all contributors.
 By participating in the Modules community, you agree to abide by its rules.

-This project also adheres to a Technical charter, which defines its governance model, decision-making process, and long-term vision.
+This project adheres to a Technical charter, which defines its governance model, decision-making process, and long-term vision.

 Many thanks go to the contributors of the Modules project.